runnerdave/xo-environment-status/README.md

 ## Configuring it
 Find the `application.json` file and modify the text and buttons per environment as needed.

-## TODO
-* Calculate duration of outages in history
-* Calculate the Bootstrap grid properly with the Number of rows constant in App.js

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>